macro21KGB/select-and-complete/README.md

 - **Text Completion**: Select any portion of text within the Obsidian editor and generate completions using OpenAI models.
 - **Customizable Settings**: Configure the plugin to use different OpenAI models and control other parameters for a tailored experience.
 - **Seamless Integration**: Intuitively integrated into the Obsidian workflow, allowing users to enhance their writing and brainstorming processes effortlessly.
+- **GPTs and Claude models supported (NEW)**: The plugin supports both GPT-3 and Claude models for generating completions based on the selected text.

 ## Installation